andylamp/ptucc_compiler/README.md

 # Compiling `ptucc`

-After you ensure you are on a supported platform, have installed the required dependencies and successfully closed this repo is to open a terminal inside the folder you just created and type:
+After you ensure you are on a supported platform, have installed the required dependencies and successfully cloned this repo is to open a terminal inside the folder you just created and type: